EduWireApps/archive.ynotes.fr/README.md

 ### `/content`

-Contains all the Q&A questions and answers available at `https://ynotes.fr/faq`.
-The name looks like `0-0.md`, following this structure : `{category_id}-{question_number}.md`.
-The `category_id` is also referenced in the yaml header of the md file.
+`faq.md` contains all the Q&A questions and answers available at `https://ynotes.fr/faq`.

-Categories can be customized in `/assets/content/faq.json`.

 ### `/layouts`